Cameron Dawson (rugby union): Youth career

-Cameron Douglas Dawson was educated at Paul Roos Gymnasium from 2013-2017 where he played over thirty five 1st team games for the schools First XV under 19 team over the 2016-2017 season.
+Cameron Douglas Dawson was educated at Paul Roos Gymnasium from 2013 to 2017 where he played over thirty five 1st team games for the schools First XV under 19 team over the 2016–2017 season.
 Cameron was announced as the first XV vice Captain in his final year (2017) after proving himself a valuable asset on the pitch in his 2016 season.
 Cameron was quickly identified as a possible asset for Western province rugby and was selected for the 2017 Craven Week training squad.
 Dawson however was not available for selection due to an injury.
 Cameron did however manage to lead his team to the number five spot in the 2017 National school boy rankings.
-Cameron was also ranked as the number 83 best overall schoolboy rugby player in the country at the conclusion of his high school rugby carrier in 2017.
+Cameron was also ranked as the number 83 best overall schoolboy rugby player in the country at the conclusion of his high school rugby career in 2017.